braincreator/flow-masters-mcp/src/docs/email-campaigns.md

 ### 3. Email Service

-The enhanced `EmailService` provides methods for:
+The `EmailService` provides methods for:
 - Sending template-based emails with variable replacement
 - Converting rich text to HTML
 - Sending campaign emails to multiple recipients